kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-Add header2.scss to -sections-dir.scss</div>

 ### If you want to add more projects with picutre boxes, might have to change a number variable somewhere
+### homedefault.scss to remove underlined text in homepage
 ### Print welcome text: for-loop in a while(1) loop, will just keep going back to beginning of welcome message array